Oat Pulao With Vegetables

 Today we are going to prepare an Indian-style masala oat dish that also incorporates a variety of veggies to make it even healthier.
 You can use any vegetables of your choice.
 We will be using steel-cut oats for this recipe as they are the least processed of all oat types and the most healthy.

 Serve this dish for breakfast, lunch or dinner.
-It can be enjoyed by itself or paired with a bowl of fresh homemade dahi (yoghurt) or any chutney.
+It can be enjoyed by itself or paired with a bowl of fresh homemade dahi (yoghurt) or any type of chutney.
 Do try this dish and give your feedback.

 |Prep time||Cook time||Ready in||Yields|